 - 50% of funding will go to agencies responsible for state-supported intercity rail services; 50% to commuter rail services

-- State Rail Assistance Call for Intercity and Commuter Rail Project Concepts - submit to CalSTA by 5 p.m.
+- The State Rail Assistance Call for Intercity and Commuter Rail Project Concepts has closed as of 5 p.m.
 Pacific Time on January 4, 2019.
 Project awards will be announced on or about February 28, 2019.

 Projects selected in 2018 include:

 - Funding for Saturday service for the Altamont Corridor Express